 Product (“interaction”) terms to be included as independent variables in the outcome regression model.
 These can include interactions between any baseline variable included in fixedcov, any time-varying covariate covX or time (note, interactions with time for the outcome model are only relevant for outctype=binsurv).
 The structure of the interaction is a product term bN*bM or bN*M or N*M, where the b indicates that interaction is with a baseline variable and the N or M alone indicates that the interaction is with a covX or time.
 The N(M) in bN(bM) is the numeric location of the baseline covariate included in fixedcov.
 The N(M) in N(M) alone is the index X for the time-varying covariate covX or 0 for time.
 See FAQ 2 for more details.

-comprisk (optional when outctype=binsurv)
+compevent

-Variable indicating a competing risk event in the dataset data.
-This should only be specified if competing risk events are not to be treated as censoring events.
+A variable indicating a competing risk event in the dataset data.
+This should be specified regardless whether competing risk events are or are not treated as censoring events.
 See Section 2 for coding requirements and further explanation.

+compevent_cens

+A variable indicating how a competing event is handled for survival outcomes.
+When competing events are treated as a censoring event, then compevent_cens=1.
+When competing events are treated as no event (i.e., not a censoring event), then compevent_cens=0.
+For continuous or binary end of follow up outcome, competing events are considered as a censoring event (compevent_cens=1).

-compriskinteract (optional)
+compeventinteract (optional)

-Product (“interaction’) terms to be included in the above hazard model for the competing risk if comprisk is assigned a value.
+Product (“interaction’) terms to be included in the above hazard model for the competing risk if compevent is assigned a value.
 See outcinteract for the required syntax.

 eventaddvars (optional)